Nittany MinitMart raises $117G for volunteer fire companies

 In the past, Nittany MinitMart held its “Help Us Help Them” fundraiser during May.
 This year it expanded the timeframe to April and May.

 Pennsylvania ranks in the top five states in the country with the highest percentage of volunteer fire departments.
-More communities throughout Pennsylvania are served by volunteers than by career firefighters.
+More communities throughout the state are served by volunteers than by career firefighters.